We examine the income tax return, schedules and forms sent by a trust, then issue a notice of assessment.

 - the date on which the return for the taxation year is filed;

 - six years (seven years in the case of a mutual fund trust) after the later of the aforementioned dates, if the trust requests the carry-back of certain deductions or changes the amount of such a carry-back, such as when it completes Schedule D of the Trust Income Tax Return (TP-646-V) to request the carry-back of a net capital loss or a non-capital loss.

 For taxation years ending after October 2, 2016, we may issue a notice of reassessment after the expiry of the normal reassessment period if the trust (or a partnership of which the trust is a member) does not inform us of the disposition of its immovable property in its income tax return filed for the year the disposition occurred (or in the information return of the partnership, where applicable).

-When a notice of reassessment is issued under the general anti-avoidance rule (GAAR) to a trust that is the subject of a formal demand concerning unnamed persons, the prescription period for issuing such a notice is suspended:
+If a notice of reassessment is issued under the general anti-avoidance rule (GAAR) to a trust that is the subject of a formal demand concerning unnamed persons, the prescription period for issuing such a notice is suspended: